 C. Todd Lopez/Courtesy of U.S. Army

-Oregon's distracted driving ban allows drivers 18 and over to operate a motor vehicle and use a phone provided that they also use a hands-free device (such as a headset).
+Oregon’s distracted driving ban allows drivers 18 and over to operate a motor vehicle and use a phone provided they are using a hands-free device (such as a headset).
 Drivers under 18 are barred from using a cellphone while behind the wheel, even with a headset.
 All drivers, regardless of age, are forbidden to text while driving.

-If you have been involved in an accident and believe distracted driving may have played a role, consulting the Law Office of Matthew D. Kaplan, LLC is a prudent step to take.
-We can help you explore your options and decide whether distraction was a factor in an accident, one that may entitle you to compensation for injuries suffered or wages lost, as well as for pain and suffering.
+If you have been involved in a motor vehicle crash and believe distracted driving may have played a role, consulting Kaplan Law, LLC, is a prudent step to take.
+We can help you explore your options and decide whether distraction was a factor in the crash.
+This may allow you to receive compensation for injuries that cause wage loss, unpaid medical bills, and pain and suffering.